cwcowell/instakarma/test_plans/bot-test-plan.md

 And adds foo to 'entities' table
 And logs grant
 And messages Slack
+PASS

+## karma to invalid user

+Given @alice is in DB
+And @bar is an invalid user
+When @alice `@bar++`
+Then logs attempt
+And messages Slack
+PASS

+Given @alice is not in DB
+And @bar is an invalid user
+When @alice `@bar++`
+Then logs attempt
+And messages Slack
+PASS

 ## negative karma

 When `foo--`
 Then foo loses 1 karma
+And grant is logged
+And messages Slack
+PASS

 When `@bob--`
 Then messages Slack saying not allowed
 And attempt is logged
+PASS

 # granter is opted out